SamJU25/ParkEase-/README.md

 **2. Restore the database**

 - Open SSMS
-- Run the included SQL script (in the `Database` folder) to create the database and tables
+- Run the SQL script located in the `Database` folder to create the database and tables
 - (Optional) Insert a default admin account

 **3. Update the connection string**